liutongkun/FAIR/README.md

 # FAIR
 This is the official implementation for the paper 'Frequency-aware Image Restoration for Industrial Visual Anomaly Detection'.  https://arxiv.org/abs/2309.07068
 If you have any questions, you could contact ltk98633@stu.xjtu.edu.cn

+Different data_loader.py files correspond to different high-frequency extractors.
+Code of FAIRm (using morphological gradient) can be found in https://github.com/liutongkun/EdgRec

 ![OverallFinal](https://github.com/liutongkun/FAIR/assets/59155313/86b7068a-0c01-4740-807c-272efbf3ad00)

 ## Preparation